Riverface/PIZZA/readme.md

 <sup><sub> make it end.</sub></sup>

-You come across a Pizza place with the silhouette of a strange manager in t he window, portly and sleeping.
+You come across a Pizza place with the silhouette of a strange manager in the window, portly and sleeping.
 Almost egg-shaped.

 ## Instructions